PHL238 Logical & Critical Thinking

-- Employ different methods to distinguish between arguments, reasons, conclusions, premises, and suppressed assumptions present in ordinary human discourse.
+- Identify arguments, reasons, conclusions, premises, and suppressed assumptions present in all areas of human discourse.

-- Recognize ambiguities that cloud language and informal fallacies that obscure rational thinking in all areas of life.
+- Recognize the kinds of ambiguities that cloud language and the formal and informal fallacies that obscure rational thinking in all areas of life.